Defra-Data-Science-Centre-of-Excellence/rgovspeak/README.md

 Simply add the following header to your Rmd doc

     ---
-    title: "rgovspeak doc"
-    date: "`r format(Sys.time(), '%d %B %Y')`"
+    title: My rgovspeak document
     output: rgovspeak::govspeak
     ---

 ### 2. ♻️ fully govspeak compatible

-All of the markup listed in the govspeak [guide](https://govspeak-preview.herokuapp.com/guide) is implemented.
+All of the markup listed in the govspeak [guide](https://govspeak-preview.publishing.service.gov.uk/guide) is implemented.
 You can use it directly in your document.

 ### 3. 📊 Visualize Statistics